Skip to main content

 Qualifying Service

 Service in the Southwest Asia theater on or after August 2, 1990 (ongoing — no end date).
-Locations include: Afghanistan, Bahrain, Egypt, Iraq, Israel, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, Somalia, Syria, Turkey, UAE, and associated waters (Arabian Sea, Gulf of Aden, Gulf of Oman, Persian Gulf, Red Sea).
+Locations include: Afghanistan, Bahrain, Egypt, Iraq, Israel, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, Syria, Turkey, UAE, and associated waters (Arabian Sea, Gulf of Aden, Gulf of Oman, Persian Gulf, Red Sea).

 Presumptive Conditions